olifolkerd/tabulator/README.md

 Sorting Data
 ================================
 Sorting of data by column is enabled by default on all columns.
-It is possible to turn sorting on or off globaly using the ***sortable*** option when you create your Tabulator.
+It is possible to turn sorting on or off globally using the ***sortable*** option when you create your Tabulator.
 ```js
 $("example-table").tabulator({
 	sortable:false, // this option takes a boolean value (default = true),